JUMP TO TOPIC:

 A manager accidentally mailed the envelope directly to PMI.
 The cover letter states that partial submissions are considered an automatic failure of the audit.
 Is this oversight considered an automatic failure?

 We will not penalize an audit candidate for this oversight; however it is important that we are aware of the situation so that we can flag the piece of mail in anticipation of the remaining audit materials.

 A manager or supervisor is across the world.
 Can the audit materials be faxed or sent directly to PMI?

 The Experience Verification Form and Experience PDF attachment can be e-mailed to any verifying manager or supervisor; however because the original audit forms need to be submitted in the sealed and signed envelopes, we will not accept faxed copies.
 We prefer that the candidate mail all documents in one parcel.

 Are photocopies of education certificates of completion sufficient or does PMI require the originals?

 Copies of your certificates are sufficient.
 We recognize that your certificates are important to you.
-Therefore, we suggest that you send copies of the originals be sent.
+Therefore, we suggest that you send copies of the originals.